 Jennifer McCreight, assistant professor of education at Hiram, is already seeing the benefits of one-to-one technology in classrooms.
 Her department has provided iPad Minis to its students for three years.

 “The iPad offers a lot of ways to provide real-time feedback to students,” she explains.
 “For example, after introducing a concept, I can have the students use the iPad to do a quick assessment.
-I can see that while this student really understood it, another did not, so I’ll make a point of connecting with that student outside of class.
+I can see that while this student really understood it, another did not.
+When I see that, I’ll make a point of connecting with that student outside of class.
 Or if everyone gets it wrong, then I know I need to stop and reteach it.”